- WHERE TO STAY

 Pits where the stones stood enabled Keiller to know where the stones originally stood.
 Keiller first restored the avenue of stones leading up to the henge from the south, a truly impressive sight.
 It is is the western side of the henge that Keiller restored most, the eastern side is largely barren.

-The stone pictured is a stone that Keiller tried to put back together from fragments.
+There are even stones which Keiller tried to put back together from fragments.
 As you walk around Avebury, concrete posts mark the location of some missing stones.

 Avebury henge is a great training camp for Stonehenge, about 20 miles south.
 Unlike Stonehenge you can see the avenue processional route leading up to the henge and the ditch and bank that circles the henge is truly impressive today, even though it is half the size it was all those years ago.